pm4-pl/SignEdit/README.md

 # Feature
 - Edit any line of sign.
-- Copy all line of sign with specific key name.
+- Copy all the text of sign.
-- Paste all line to other sign.
+- Paste all the text to other sign.
-- Clear all line of sign.
+- Erase all the text of sign.
 - Create written wall sign.
 - Create written standing sign.